Tboske/Basic-VCPKG-guide/README.md

 The installation of VCPKG is quite simple, you can follow the instructions on their [get started page](https://vcpkg.io/en/getting-started.html), but I will sum up the commands I used.
 I recommend reading this page, since it states certain commands that are not present in the [get started page](https://vcpkg.io/en/getting-started.html).

 Installing VCPKG consists of multiple steps and is not as easy as just running an executable.
-In the [Basic Commands](#basic-commands) section, we will go over certain commands that are not mentioned in the get started page but are very usefull.
+In the [Basic Commands](#basic-commands) and [Extra useful commands](#extra-useful-commands) section, we will go over some commands that are not mentioned in the [get started page](https://vcpkg.io/en/getting-started.html) but are very usefull.
+These commands are nearly mandatory to know to use VCPKG properly.

 ### Prepare a folder
 We want to start of by cloning the [VCPKG repo](https://github.com/microsoft/vcpkg) into a local directory.
-But we need a local directory first where everything will be located.
-I would suggest you put this in your `C:\` drive.
-Also don't put it into a deep path like `C:\example\trash\directory\path\etc`, since it might cause issues (Thank me later).
+We will need a local directory first, where all the files of VCPKG will be located.
+I suggest you put this somewhere on your `C:\` drive.
+Do not put it into a deep path like `C:\example\trash\directory\path\etc`, since it might cause issues Later on (Thank me later).

-I personally went with `C:\vcpkg` and I will use this as example going onwards in this guide.
+I personally created an empty folder on my `C:\` drive, called vcpkg.
+Meaning everything realted to VCPKG is inside of `C:\vcpkg`.
+I will be using this directory path as an example going onwards in this guide.

 ### Cloning the repo
 So now we clone the [VCPKG repo](https://github.com/microsoft/vcpkg) into that directory we just made.